Oomnitza/oomnitza-connector/README.md

 **Note**

-On the Configuration page, click an integration tile.
+On the **Configuration>Integrations** page, click an integration tile.
 Look for the value for the **ID** parameter in the **URL**.

 For example, the format of the **URL** is `https://<instance_name>.oomnitza.com/settings/connectors?id=268&type=users&view=integrations`.

 When you create a `managed` section, you must provide the credentials that are used when the integration is run.
 Because of security restrictions, you cannot use the credentials that are stored for the connectors in the Oomnitza Cloud instance.
 You can only use `basic` and `token based authorizations` that you pass in the header or params section of the API.
 The local connector does not support `OAuth 2` or `AWS based authentication`.
-If you require `OAuth 2` or `AWS based authentication`, you could use the Cloud Connector  and enable certain routes using Mutual Transport Layer Security (mTLS) to enhance the security of the API calls.
+If you require `OAuth 2` or `AWS based authentication`, you could use the cloud connector and enable certain routes using Mutual Transport Layer Security (mTLS) to enhance the security of the API calls.

 To configure a managed connector, the managed section can contain the following items: